KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Linky by 2hdlockness](https://github.com/2hdlockness/MMM-Linky)

 1. Repository name and main js file name is not the same.
-2. Information: There are updates for 3 dependencie(s):
+2. Information: There are updates for 1 dependencie(s):
-   - @stylistic/eslint-plugin      ^4.1.0  →    ^4.2.0
-   - eslint-plugin-package-json   ^0.26.0  →   ^0.26.2
-   - stylelint                   ^16.14.1  →  ^16.15.0
+   - esbuild  ^0.25.0  →  ^0.25.1

 ### [MMM-Liquipedia-Matches by buxxi](https://github.com/buxxi/MMM-Liquipedia-Matches)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-LittleBockFermentationLog by SBrendan](https://github.com/SBrendan/MMM-LittleBockFermentationLog)